agentrickard/workbench_access/README.md

 While Workbench Access is part of a larger module suite, it may be run as a stand-alone module with no dependencies.

+Installation and Configuration
+====
+To start using the module, install normally and then go to the configuration page at `admin/config/workflow/workbench_access`.
+From there, select the access control scheme you wish to use (by default, either Menu or Taxonomy) and the corresponding hierarchies that you wish to use for access control.

+Tip: It is best if you create your hierarchy (say a Taxonomy Vocabulary called `Editorial section` before configuring the module.

+If you want to test how the system works, you can run the drush command `drush wa-test` to install and configure a sample taxonomy hierarchy.

+After assigning the access control scheme, you must save the form.
+After saving, you will be asked to select the fields you wish to use for access control.
+You may elect not to place a content type under access control, but to use Workbench Access with a content type, you must first create and select a field that contains the data that will be used to assign access.

+Note that the Menu access scheme only supports one field type, the default menu selection field.

 Contributing
 ====